Skip to contents

 Motivation

-From our testing, we have learned that method used to express the waning immunity in a compartmental model1 is a hard optimisation problem.
+From our testing, we have learned that our method used to express the waning immunity in a compartmental model1 is a hard optimisation problem.
 Depending on the choice of optimisation algorithm, the quality of the approximation will vary wildly as well as the time it takes for the algorithm to converge.

 To mitigate this issue, we investigate the effect of several optimisation algorithms to identify the best performing one, evaluating both run time and approximation accuracy of the waning immunity target.